Chamal1120/chace/README.md

 ## Overview

 CHACE is a Rust-based engine designed for controlled AI-assisted code completion.
-Traditional code completion tools like GitHub copilot or agents like cursor can haulicinate easily on large codebases when the context is misleading or too much.
+Traditional code completion tools like GitHub copilot or agents like cursor can hallucinate easily on large codebases when the context is misleading or too much.
 To mitigate that, CHACE:

-- targets empty function definitions at the cursor position
+- targets function declerations with empty bodies at the cursor position
-- Extracts the function signature and documentation (docstrings)
+- Extracts the function decleration and documentation (docstrings)
 - Sends only the minimal context to the LLM
 - Retrive only the function implementations from the LLM for optimal token efficiency